ExpressionEngine/ExpressionEngine-User-Guide/source/modules/file/file_tag.rst

 -  categories
 -  pagination

-**Note:** If you disable categories, category fields will automatically be disabled.
+.. note:: If you disable categories, category fields will automatically
+	be disabled.

 You may specify multiple items to disable by separating them with the pipe character::